jimm/elixir/README.md

 This repo contains my experiments with Elixir.

+## CryptoPals

+http://cryptopals.com/, though I'm also working on those in Clojure.

 ## CSV

+Note: This grew into https://github.com/jimm/csvlixir which is now a Hex/Expm package.

 A CSV reader/writer for Elixir.
 Operates on strings and char lists.
 It'd be very simple to provide file I/O.